- Get Involved!

 Opportunity to tour

-There will be time when there are no other engagements, thus providing an opportunity for touring the locale and nearby cities.
+The expected length of stay in Italy is 10 days, and participants, of course, may further extend their stay at their own cost at their discretion.
+In addition, there will be time when there are no other engagements, thus providing an opportunity for touring the locale and nearby cities.
 For instance, Lumezzane is very rich in public astronomy with the Serafino Zani Astronomical Observatory, four small planetaria, the Eureka Astronomical Center, and the National Archive of Planetaria.

 The province of Brescia is very interesting with its natural landscapes and parks, three lakes, and a most important valley for prehistoric age stone engravings.
 Exciting artistic cities, such as Verona and Venice, are nearby and can be reached by taking a one- or two-hour train ride.